getbraincloud/braincloud-docs/versioned_docs/version-5.7.0/learn/4_cloud-code-central/handy-cloud-code-scripts/restrictclientcalls-script/index.md

 - "entity" service, "READ" operation only
 - "globalEntitity" service, "GET_LIST" and "GET_LIST_COUNT" operations
-- "heartbeat" service, "READ" operation only <- important - heartbeats are used to keep your client sessions alive!
+- "heartbeat" service, "READ" operation only (Important - heartbeats are used to keep your client sessions alive!)
 - "playerState" service - any operation
-- "script" service - any operation... <- note, individual script permissions still apply
+- "script" service - any operation...
+(Note, individual script permissions still apply)

 ## Notes